Aijai-14/Aijai-14/README.md

 <p align="left"> <a href="https://github.com/ryo-ma/github-profile-trophy"><img src="https://github-profile-trophy.vercel.app/?username=aijai-14" alt="aijai-14" /></a> </p>

-- 🔭 I’m currently working on **a Computer Vision application to track traffic analytics on highways for research into a possible startup solution to make travel times more efficient.**
+- 🔭 I’m currently working on ** some web development and machine learning projects.**

-- 🌱 I’m currently learning **React.js, Node.js, Deep Learning**
+- 🌱 I’m currently learning **to use the MERN Stack and Deep Learning**

 - 👯 I’m looking to collaborate on **Computer Vision, ML/AI, Data Science and Backend Development opportunities for clients, companies and research.**